At a Glance

 - All official transcripts

-Request that official transcripts be sent to APU's Professional Enrollment Services for all degrees, certificates, and credentials earned prior to application to APU.
+Request that official transcripts be sent to Graduate and Professional Admissions for all degrees, certificates, and credentials earned prior to application to APU.

 - A two-sided copy of your CPR and BCLS certificate from the American Heart Association (AHA)